What are the most expensive cat breeds in the world today?

 They love the attention from their owners, and they’ll follow you around the house.
 If you know you don’t have much time to spend with your pet, you better get them a companion since they can suffer from depression if left alone for a long time.

-Their dog-like nature also makes them easy to teach new tricks and makes them friendly with other household pets.
+Their dog-like nature also makes it easy to teach them new tricks and makes them friendly with other household pets.

 Ragdolls can be traced back to a cat named Josephine from Riverside, California.
-Josephine gave birth to several kittens with different cat breeds.
+Josephine gave birth to several kittens of different cat breeds.

 The fact that most of the kittens had the traits I just mentioned led to Ann Beker developing the Ragdoll into a breed of its own through selective breeding in the 1960s.

 Other characteristics of this cat breed include a large appearance, point, bi-color, and tri-color coat patterns, and a muscular build.

 This is another expensive cat breed that may have spread across the world thanks to the Vikings.